lookbook-hq/lookbook/README.md

 This is an example page.
 Because it has a `.md.erb` file extension it's contents will be run through a Markdown parser/renderer before display.

-## YAML frontmatter

-You can set/override page data in the YAML frontmatter section at the top of the page.
-Some useful options are:

-* `label` - The name of the page that will be displayed in the navigation (auto-generated from the file name if not set)
-* `title` - The main page title displayed on the page (defaults to the label value if not set).
-Can also set this value to `false` to hide the title altogether.
-* `hidden` - Boolean, if `false` the page will not appear in the navigation but will still be accessible at it's URL (useful for pages that are still in-development)

-## Other notes

 Fenced code blocks are fully supported and will be highlighted appropriately.

-<%= "ERB can be used in here - the template will be rendered **before** being parsed as Markdown." %>
+ERB can be used in here - the template will be rendered **before** being parsed as Markdown.

+You can can access data about the page using the `@page` variable.
+The title of this page is "<%= @page.title %>".

-Preview examples can be embedded in the page - see the documentation below for more details.
+Preview examples can additionally be embedded in the page - see the documentation below for more details.
 ```

 ### YAML Frontmatter